gulywwx/CKA-Study/02-workloads-and-scheduling.md

 # Lab Exercises for Workloads & Scheduling

-# Exercise 1 - Use ConfigMaps to configure applications
+# Exercise 1 - Use ConfigMaps/Secret to configure applications

 1. Create a configmap and secret
 2. Create a busybox pod.
 Configure this Pod so that the underlying container has the environment variable set to the value of this configmap and the environment variable set to the value of the secret